 The value of exemptions varies considerably among the states.
-Hence, debtors who were going to file for bankruptcy would often move to the state with the most generous exemptions for the property that they owned.
-The new bankruptcy law passed in 2005 has made venue shopping much more difficult.
+Hence, debtors who intended to file for bankruptcy would often move to the state with the most generous exemptions for the property that they owned.
+The bankruptcy law passed in 2005 has made venue shopping much more difficult.

 To use the exemptions of a state in a Chapter 7 bankruptcy, the filer must satisfy the residency requirements specified in the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).
 Hence, the exemptions available to the bankruptcy petitioner depend on the bankruptcy filing date and where and for how long the petitioner has lived in the 2 ½ years before the filing date.

 If you live in a state that allows the choice of the federal bankruptcy exemptions, then you can choose the federal bankruptcy exemption without regard to how long you were living in the state.